brentjett/presence-test-framework/README.md

 ```

 ## Test Response
 Each instance of a test has a response that may indicate a pass/fail status or a score/rating of some kind.
 A test response may also include arbitrary data attachments such as key/value pairs, lists, or tabular data which should be copyable or downloadable.
+A test's response may also be able to show visual things like collections of images, data visualizations, or rich media like maps or videos.

+The response of a Test Suite is the collective list of the responses from all completed tests.